qcc-cs/qcc-cs.github.io/lectures/lec3.md

 Now it is time to use pointer.
 Fix above function with pointers.

+Later, we will study swap function again with the reference.
 Actually, you can make swap function with a temporary variable, but practically less useful.
 [swap without temporary variable](http://en.wikipedia.org/wiki/XOR_swap_algorithm)